 - Daily news podcasts on Tatar: TRT

-- Documentary of round-abouts and perceptions of Nurbek Batulla’s artistic work “әlif” about Tatar letters that were lost during painful alphabet transition from Persian-Arabic script to Latin to Cyrillic.
+- Documentary of round-abouts and perceptions of Nurbek Batulla’s artistic work “әlif” about Tatar letters that were lost during painful alphabet transition from Persian-Arabic script to Latin to Cyrillic that happened within 10 years span.

 - Iconic Tatar singer Ilham Shakirov sings song “Chulpan” (“Morning Star”)